-You will submit these assignments by first taking a quick, clean digital photo of the work, and subsequently posting each assignment to iLearn before the start of class on the day it is due.
-For each assignment you will enter your last name first, followed by your first, then post your image(s), add any reflective text required (I will specify the particular requirements for each assignment), or upload a PDF, PPT, or other file.
+You will submit these assignments by first taking a quick, clean digital photo of the work (cropping the photo if possible), and subsequently posting each assignment to iLearn before the start of class on the day it is due.
+For each assignment you will enter your last name first, followed by your first, then post your image(s), add any reflective text required (I will specify the particular requirements for each assignment), or, in some cases, upload a PDF, PPT, or other file.
 This will serve as a gallery to share with your classmates, as well as a place for me to respond to your work.
 For each assignment, I will specify by name where you should upload it.
 While accommodations will be made for excused absences, you cannot make up assignments without first making specific arrangements with me.